About ServiceNow

 Step 2: Create a Custom Role for Serval

 Creating a custom role with granular permissions is the recommended approach for production environments.
-This follows the principle of least privilege and provides better security than using out-of-the-box roles like
+This follows the principle of least privilege and provides better security than using out-of-the-box roles like itil or admin.

 Create the Custom Role